• Skip to primary navigation

 Why this Strawberry-Rhubarb Crisp Recipe Works

-• Make-ahead: Filling can be prepped and refrigerated over night.
-Bring to room temp before baking.
+• Make-ahead Friendly: The fruit filling can be prepped in advance and refrigerated overnight.
+Bring to room temperature before baking.

-• Balance!
-The tangy acidity of the fruit is balanced by the sweet oat topping.
+• All the Flavors: The tangy acidity of rhubarb is balanced by sweet strawberries, while the buttery oat topping adds warmth and crunch.

 Using both strawberries and rhubarb creates a more complex flavor for the fruit filling.

-Yep that’s right.
-I’m sharing a strawberry rhubarb recipe mid fall.
+Yep, I’m sharing a strawberry rhubarb recipe in mid-fall.
 Cause I just moved to LA.
 And the farmers markets here are still overloaded with marvelous berry bounty and I found a farm that grows rhubarb here year round!

 So enjoy your pumpkin-spiced everything recipes elsewhere while I celebrate my new endless summer situation in SoCal with this strawberry rhubarb crisp!

-Pro-tip if you’re ever over: my wifi password officially is: endlesssummer.
+Secret-tip if you’re ever over, my wifi password officially is: endlesssummer.

 Seriously though, it’s really surprised me how much produce I think of as seasonal that LA has year round.
 I’m talking at the farmer’s markets friend.
 Not flown in from the other side of the world.
 Beginning of November cherry tomatoes, berries and stone fruit are all still going strong!